DevilMedlar/python-recall-training/rules.md

 ## Rule 2 - One hint rung at a time, covering every mistake

-The normal hint-and-retry system applies to repairable training attempts.
-It does not apply to quiz or proficiency-test items explicitly being used as one-attempt assessments.
+The normal hint-and-retry system applies to repairable graded work.

+It does not apply to individual items or graded units inside an explicitly designated one-attempt assessment.

 When a repairable training attempt is wrong or incomplete, the Senpai MUST: